Actifio/UnixMaskingScriptSupport/README.md

 This ensures the script only runs after all parts of the prep-mount are complete including mounting of logs and starting of prepmounted Database.

-### Manual test of bat file
+### Manual test of launcher file

-You can run the bat file with a parameter of 'test' to do a manual set of masking.
+You can run the launchs.h file with a parameter of 'test' to do a manual set of masking.